 If you are between the ages of 40 and 60, chances are that the enamel of your teeth is weakening, and you are becoming concerned.
 You might be experiencing the following: gum recessions; root exposures in conjunction with sensitivity; stains becoming harder to remove; bite shift, and possibly bite collapse, with increased wear and tear, to name a few.

-Worn-out Enamel: Over time, teeth enamel can wear down, due to parafunctional habits such as bruxing, grinding, chewing on ice, incorrect bite, or the acid caused by bacteria from leftover foods on the teeth.
+Worn-out Enamel: Over time, teeth enamel can wear down due to parafunctional habits such as bruxing, grinding, chewing on ice, incorrect bite, or the acid caused by bacteria from leftover foods on the teeth.
 The result will be dull-looking teeth, cracked teeth, and a worsening bite.
 You can correct these issues with Veneers, either Porcelain or Dental.

 Please feel free to contact our office for more info at 310-550-0383.

 Are you looking for a cosmetic dentist in Los Angeles?
-If you want to improve your smile and feel more confident than ever before, look no further than Dr. Anthony Mobasser.
+If you want to improve your smile and feel more confident, look no further than Dr. Anthony Mobasser.

-With over 30 years of experience, Dr. Mobasser uses advanced techniques and top-tier technologies to correct imperfections in your teeth, giving you the perfect smile.
+With over 30 years of experience, Dr. Mobasser uses advanced techniques and top-tier technologies to correct imperfections in your teeth, giving you a perfect smile.

 Dr. Mobasser has amassed a long list of celebrity clientele who know they can count on him to help them put their best face forward.
-If you want to have a Hollywood smile, contact the staff at Dr. Mobasser’s Los Angeles office to schedule your first appointment.
+If you want a Hollywood smile, contact the staff at Dr. Mobasser’s Los Angeles office to schedule your first appointment.

-To make the process easier, we offer free consultations to begin the journey towards your new smile.
+To make the process easier, we offer free consultations to begin the journey toward your new smile.
 Call us today to get started!

 Follow us on Facebook for daily updates and oral health tips!